puckway/khl-hockeytech/README.md

 - [x] getRoster
 - [x] getScorebar
 - [x] getPlayerProfileBio
-- [x] getPlayerProfileMedia - returns empty list
+- [x] getPlayerProfileMedia
+  - This currently returns an empty list, but in the future it will return videos & images of game clips. <!-- - This returns "quotes" which are basically just clips/moments from games.
+For videos, `url` is an address on the worker's origin or a media server.
+Videos are always type `mp4` and images are always type `jpg`. -->
 - [ ] getPlayerProfileStatsBySeason
 - [x] getPlayerProfileGameByGameStats
 - [ ] getPlayerProfileCurrentSeasonStats